THEOplayer/samples-npm-html5-sdk/samples/rollup/typescript/README.md

-# rollup-javascript
+# rollup-typescript

-This sample project demonstrates the usage of the THEOplayer HTML5 Video Player SDK in Rollup using NPM and JavaScript.
+This sample project demonstrates the usage of the THEOplayer HTML5 Video Player SDK in Rollup using NPM and TypeScript.

 ## Usage